The 2021 Rome Travel Guide

 What is Rome famous for?

 Rome is best known for its well-preserved ruins of the Ancient Roman civilization, especially the Colosseum, Palatine Hill, and the Roman Forum.
 Nearby Vatican City is best-known for Michelangelo’s masterpiece, the ceiling of the Sistine Chapel.
-Rome is also known for its excellent museums, monumental architecture, decadent restaurants, historic sites, and great shopping, but one of the best things to do in Rome is to just wander the streets and piazzas, enjoying the people watching, small cafes, and enjoying la dolce vita.
+Rome is also known for its excellent museums, monumental architecture, decadent restaurants, historic sites, and great shopping, but one of the best things to do in Rome is to just wander the streets and piazzas, enjoying the people-watching, indulging in small cafes, and living la dolce vita.

 What cities have direct flights to Rome?